Landbus/ethan_torres.github.io/_projects/4_project.md

 ---
 layout: page
-title: Exploration in RL via Cluster Emergence
+title: Surprises in a Classic Boundary-Layer Problem
-description: This particular project, which I completed with a friend who is a PhD in the Information sciences department of UIUC, was formulated around analyzing sparse cluster regimes and translating them to the framework of Durrett.
-In doing so, one can impose certain bounds on exploration of large graphs under particular conditions.
+description: This particular project, me and a group of students at NYU found an interest bifurcation that exists for a classic boundary value problem.
+The mathematics is quite simple but the finding is definitely nifty and worth checking out!
 img: assets/img/rl_exploration.png
 importance: 1
 category: work